 Bachelor of Arts in Anthropology

-Lower division work in anthropology emphasizes the four major divisions of the discipline: physical anthropology, archaeology, cultural anthropology, and linguistics.
-Upper division courses emphasize archaeology and cultural anthropology, with supporting courses in physical anthropology and linguistics offered at the junior level.
+Lower division coursework in anthropology introduces the four major divisions of the discipline: archaeology, cultural anthropology, physical/biological anthropology, and linguistics.
+Upper division courses offer focused investigations of important archaeological and cultural issues, theory, research methods, biological/physical anthropology and sociolinguistics.

 | Research Methods